cmaxw/devchat-eleventy/src/outsourcing-oasis/oo-005-matt-bader.md

 # [JavaScript Remote Conf 2020](https://devchat.tv/conferences/javascript-remote-2020/ "JavaScript Remote Conf 2020")

 # [May 13th to 15th - register now!](https://devchat.tv/conferences/javascript-remote-2020/ "JavaScript Remote Conf 2020")

+Matt Bader is the President and CEO of Exam Master.
+They provide resources for graduate level health professions.
+Matt leads off talking about Exam Master from a technology standpoint.
+They have been working with outsourced developers since the early 2000's.
+They get into technology choices and the issues with limited availability while having one person who understood the system as a whole.
+The discussion continues through the evolution of the technology and team structure in the software side of the business and when to outsource expertise.

 ### **Panelists**